Welcome to Beacon Lee & Ward who specialise in residential letting and property management

 During the tenancy who do we contact if something goes wrong?

 If there are maintenance or any other problems you are asked to contact the Landlord (when a Tenant find property) or ourselves (when a managed property).
 We will advise you at the start of the tenancy as to the right point of contact, agent or Landlord.

 The Landlord or agent has a right to carry out periodic inspections of the property.
-Where managed, the agent will arrange a visit quarterly to check the property inside and outside.
+Where managed, the agent will arrange a visit 6 monthly to check the property inside and outside.
 The key point of each inspection visit is for the agent to check for any building or appliance defects; though naturally we ask you to inform us of any identified problems as and when they happen.
 We check with you whether there are any other problems and so we normally ask you to be present when we visit.

 You are entitled to 'quiet peace and enjoyment' during the tenancy and Landlord / agent visits would usually be by prior appointment, with at least 24 hours notice, except in emergencies.

 This really does depend on each Landlord and each property.
 In all cases, you should not carry out any redecoration unless you have the permission of the Landlord or agent in writing.
 If you think it likely that you will wish to redecorate some rooms internally we ask you to advise us when you complete your application form and then, if agreed, write a plan of the proposed changes and details of the new colour schemes and materials needed.

 We will pass this on to the Landlord (if a Tenant find property) for a decision and this may sometimes result in the Landlord assisting with reimbursement of some costs for paint and materials.
 Most Landlords are open to such arrangements as long as the changes benefit the property.
 Neutral plain colours are most likely to be accepted.
 The Landlord can refuse any changes or ask for the colours to be changed back to the original colour at the end of the tenancy.
 Any decorating by the Tenant needs to be done to a reasonably professional standard.